EM-Frog/EM-Frog/README.md

 Contact Me
-📧 You can contact me via email at [INSERT EMAIL ADDRESS HERE] 🌐 Visit my [website](in progress ) to learn more about me and my hobbies.
+📧 You can contact me via email at [Eric-Macias@outlook.com] 🌐 Visit my [website](in progress ) to learn more about me and my hobbies.